sandstorm-io/sandstorm-app-market/README.md

 2. Copy `sandstorm-0-fast.tar.xz` to the App Market source directory.
 3. Run `./make-bundle.sh sandstorm-0-fast.tar.xz market.tar.xz` to build `market.tar.xz`, the App Market release bundle.

-Once you have `market.tar.xz`, you can install it over an existing Sansdtorm install, or even use it as input to Sandstorm's `install.sh`.
+Once you have `market.tar.xz`, you can install it over an existing Sandstorm install, or even use it as input to Sandstorm's `install.sh`.
 For example:

 * `sandstorm update market.tar.xz`: "Update" an existing Sandstorm (or App Market) install to the new App Market bundle.
 * `sandstorm/install.sh market.tar.xz`: Use the Sandstorm installer to install the App Market.
 Note that most of the installer prompts don't make sense.
 You should do a custom install with no Sandcats and no HTTPS.